-Faculty Fellowships are not accredited by the ACGME; however the Department of Anesthesiology and Pain Medicine will provide a Certification of Completion of Training for all Faculty Fellows who complete the fellowship training.
+Faculty fellowships are not accredited by the ACGME; however the Department of Anesthesiology & Pain Medicine will provide a Certification of Completion of Training for all faculty fellows who complete the fellowship training.

 Faculty Fellows will be given a certain amount of flexibility over arranging their vacation and clinical service days; however they are expected to spend as much time as possible working in their fellowship subspecialty area.
 This may require them to dedicate specific days each week to fellowship-related activities.

 All faculty fellows are expected to complete at least one academic project during their fellowship.
 The academic project is defined as a scholarly work in areas of education, research (basic/clinical/translational), health care economics/administration, bioethics, quality assurance/improvement, or safety.

 All faculty fellows are expected to attend faculty fellow seminars, complete at least one academic project during their fellowship, and present their scholarly work at the annual Departmental Spring Academic Evening.